0Mattias/earthmc-scraper/README.md

 ## 💻 Querying for the Frontend

-Here are common SQL patterns you will use when building the EarthMC Tracker UI.
+Here are some common SQL patterns you will use when building a UI for your database:

 ### 🗺️ Use Case 1: Draw a Player's Path on the Map
 To draw the breadcrumb trail of where a player has been over the last hour: